libktx/ktx/scene2d/README.md

 * Method parameters: values necessary to construct the widgets can be passed as parameters.
 * Building blocks: lambdas can be used along with the factory methods to customize the widgets.
-Lambdas receive the widget as `this`, which makes it very simple to change widget properties.
+Lambdas receive the widget as `this`, which makes it very simple to access widget properties.

 For example:

 ```kotlin
 val label = scene2d.label("Label text is a necessary parameter!") {